GoogleChrome/developer.chrome.com/site/en/blog/one-time-permissions/index.md

 date: 2023-07-31
 updated: 2023-07-31
 hero: image/O2RNUyVSLubjvENAT3e7JSdqSOx1/FRytD8YVBZi9P3hAcOXv.jpeg
-alt: Permission prompt in Chrome, with the Allow this time option
+alt: Permission prompt in Chrome, with the Allow this time option.
 tags:
   - capabilities
   - privacy
 ---

 With a gradual rollout from [Chrome 116](https://chromiumdash.appspot.com/schedule), we will be adding the **Allow this time** option to permission prompts.
-Our goal is to make it easier for people to use powerful web capabilities on their own terms. **Allow this time** will initially be available on desktop for some of the most common permissions: **geolocation**, **camera**, and **microphone**.
+Our goal is to make it easier for people to use powerful web capabilities on their own terms. **Allow this time** will initially be available on desktop for some of the most common permissions: geolocation, camera, and microphone.
 Permission prompts for other capabilities and on the mobile web are unchanged for now, but may change in the future.

 **If you're a site owner, review [Impact and Recommendations](#impact-and-recommendations), and try the [demo](#demo).**